k-dominik/cookiecutter-python-conda/README.md

 There are two different types of dependencies:

-1) Package dependencies for deployment: These dependencies should be added to your project's `setup.py` under the requirements section.
+1) Package dependencies for deployment: These dependencies should be added to your project's `pyproject.toml` under the requirements section.
 These packages are automatically added to the conda recipe in `conda-recipe/meta.yaml`.
 2) Development dependencies: All packages that are needed for development, should be added to your package's `dev/environment-dev.yaml`.

 # Todos:

- - [ ] make script with entrypoint optional/configurable
+ - [ ] make script with entrypoint optional/configurables
- - [ ] Travis CI